Weighted K-stability for a class of non-compact toric fibrations: Background

+Under this choice of normalization, any further change to $\phi$ given by the addition of a linear function will have the effect of translating the moment map $\mu$.
 If we assume that $\omega$ is an AK metric, then by Lemma \ref{goodimage} $\nabla \phi(\t)$ is equal to a Delzant polyhedron $P$ and $(M,J)$ is biholomorphic to $M_P$.
 In this setting, there is a natural K\"ahler metric on $M$ \cite{Del, Guil, BGL} whose symplectic potential is given by

 where $P$ is presented as in \eqref{polydef}.

 For any AK metric $\omega$, let $\mathbf{H} = (H_{ij}) \in C^\infty(\t^* \otimes \t^*)$ be defined by

 for a basis $Y_1, \dots, Y_n$ of $\t$.
 From \eqref{metricexpression-complexcoord} and Lemma \ref{legendreproperties} we see that at any point in the dense orbit we have that $\H = \textnormal{Hess}^{-1}(u)$.
 Then $\mathbf{G} = (G_{ij})$ is defined to be